 Dealing with “the Break”

-Can you avoid this break?
+Can you avoid this break when learning how to sing higher?
 Yes, by modifying the vowels in the song’s lyrics, you can.
 Case in point: vowel modification is based on an acoustic principle that rounded or more closed vowels enable a singer to let go of his/her chest voice slowly and bringing in his/her voice head.
 You know by instinct, even if aren’t a singer, that you can sounder higher by shouting “whoo-hoo” instead of “ah-ha.”

 Try doing this: sing higher scales using closed sounds of the vowels “ee” or “oo.”
 Once you are into the ideal register, slowly sing “uh” and “oh” while you maintain the resonance of the closed vowels.
 Yet another example is to modify “uh” to “ah” when ascending on the latter vowel as you enter that break area.
 This will make it easier for you to learn how to hit high notes.